Alanoudniaf/data-learning-curves/README.md

 - `pacing`: Player impact on team possessions per 48 minutes
 - `win_rating`: *Wins Above Replacement* rating, how many additional wins a player is worth over a same-level replacement

-To start the exercise, open `Learning_Curves.ipynb` in `jupyter notebook` and follow the instructions.
+To start the project, open `Learning_Curves.ipynb` in `jupyter notebook` and follow the instructions.

 🕰️ Estimated Time of Completion = 60 min